Adamtaranto/teloclip/README.md

 **Matching noisy target motifs**

 Raw long-reads can contain errors in the length of homopolymer tracks.
-If the `--noPoly` option is set homopolymer tracks within motifs and clipped overhangs will be collapsed before searching for matches. i.e. "TTAGGGTTAGGGTTAGGGTTAGGGTTAGGG" -> "TAGTAGTAGTAGTAG".
-This should make the search insensitive to homopolymer length errors.
+If the `--fuzzy` option is set, motifs will be converted to regex patterns that allow the number of repeated bases to vary by +/- 1.

-This method may reduce specificity, so test teloclip without the `--nopoly` option first.
+i.e. "TTAGGG" -> "T{1,3}AG{2,4}".
+This pattern will match TTAGG TTAGGGG TAGG TTTAGGG etc.

+To reduce off target matching you can increase to minimum required number of motif matches with "--min_repeats".

 ```bash
 # Compress homopolymers in query motifs and clipped regions to compensate for errors in raw PacBio or ONP data.